manika-midha/coding-exercises--python-crash-course-Eric-Matthes/README.md

 # myfirstrepo
 Coding exercises from book - python crash course, 2nd edition by Eric Matthes
-palindrome.py - Determines wether a word is palindrom or not.
+palindrome.py - Given a list of words, the code returns words from the list that are palindromes.